jlandersen/vscode-kafka/README.md

 }
 ```

+For actually producing a single record, click on the "Produce record" link above the PRODUCER line; for producing 10 records, click on "Produce record x 10".
+The log about produced messages is printed in the "Kafka Producer Log" Output view.

 Record content can be randomized by injecting mustache-like placeholders of [faker.js properties](https://github.com/Marak/faker.js#api-methods), like ``{{name.lastName}}`` or ``{{random.number}}``.
 Some randomized properties can be localized via the `kafka.producers.fakerjs.locale` setting.

 ![Screenshot-4](assets/screen-4.png)